math-g/fpinscala/README.md

     $ scala-cli compile .

+If the Bloop server refuses to start, it ma be necessary to set a specific JVM before :

+    $ export JAVA_HOME=/path/to/jvm/home

+Bloop server errors can be shown with :

+    $ scala-cli --power bloop output

 This compiles all exercises and answers.
 You can also do:

     $ scala-cli console .

 to get a Scala REPL (prompt `scala>`) with access to exercises and answers, and then for example:

+    scala> import fpinscala.exercises.gettingstarted.MyProgram.*

+to import the definitions of the first chapter for instance, or:

     scala> import fpinscala.exercises.datastructures.List